Nipo Strongheart: Religion

-Review

 Death and legacy

-Strongheart died in December 1966 at the Motion Picture Country Hospital in Woodland Hills, California and was buried with a Yakima ceremony at Smohalla Cemetery on the reservation.
+Strongheart died on December 31, 1966, aged 75, at the Motion Picture Country Hospital in Woodland Hills, California and was buried with a Yakama ceremony at Smohalla Cemetery on the reservation.
 He had requested to be buried near Kate Williams, a relative of his mother who may have cared for him in his infancy and called a foster mother, and was buried next to the site where many of the Tomaskin family were later buried.
 Some brief obituaries were printed in January 1967; it was reported that some of Strongheart's legacy was to be used for a Yakima library and museum, with the rest of the estate going mostly to his son Daniel F. Strongheart.
 The LA Times printed a slightly longer obituary titled "Services Set Today for Chief Strongheart – Colorful Yakima Indian Was Lecturer, Actor and Adviser on Numerous Films", and Variety also published an obituary.
 The painter Chief Silver Moon of the Caddo nation was commissioned to paint a portrait of him.

 Though his will included money and materials for the Yakama Nation, many developments were delayed.
 The main effort began in 1970 when three vans of building materials arrived at the Yakama nation.
 However, in 1972 Strongheart was still being called a "white man" by the cemetery manager.
 The approval to move ahead with the idea of a Cultural Center with a museum was voted on in 1973, and construction started in 1978.
 Development continued in 1979, and the Cultural Center, without the museum, was opened in 1980.
 The museum followed in 1982.
 These developments occurred while Strongheart's adopted kin, Leonard Tomaskin, was chairman of the General Council of the Yakama Nation.
 Some materials did not reach the Center until 2003.

 Some of the donated materials were later stolen; the curator arrested in 2008 and most of the items were recovered.
 One of them, a basket understood to have been gathered by the Lewis and Clark expedition, was returned to the museum voluntarily in 2011 when it was identified.
 The total donation included about 7,000 reference books and a variety of other materials Strongheart had gathered during his lifetime and travels.

 A 1997 work noted his military service as part of a wider review of Native American participation.
 Since 2005, he has been mentioned in a number of books or academic papers on Indians in Hollywood, most recently in 2013.
 A restoration of Braveheart from 1925 was done by the "Washington Film Preservation Project" and the film shown at a Yakama Nation Native American Film Festival in 2006 and 2007.
 A scholar began to give talks on Strongheart's life in 2013.
 A permanent exhibition based on his collections and work was established in 2014.